saltstack-formulas/template-formula/TOFS_pattern.md

       ntp.conf.jinja
 ```

-To make this work we need a `conf.sls` state file that takes a list of possible files as configuration template.
+To make this work we need a `conf.sls` state file that takes a list of possible files as the configuration template.

 ```
 ## /srv/saltstack/salt-formulas/ntp-saltstack-formula/ntp/conf.sls